gw67-alt/TEXT_OS/README.md

-cin >> input, acts as getline, perhaps an oversimplification...
+cin >> input, acts as getline for char[n], perhaps an oversimplification...

 limitations are: cin cannot directly accept int, use atoi

-implement 64bit cout with hex, do DMA memory editing program and filesystem driver.
+TODO: add FAT32